Introduction Scenes: (Daniel Dale) A car, to Mac Cory (RIP), "But when did all this happen?"

 (Matt Crane, 1988) Sam and Amanda's loft, to Sam Fowler and Amanda Cory after walking out of their bathroom, "I didn't hear you.
 I was drying my hair."

-(Brian Krause) Center Street, with Lila Roberts.
+(Brian Krause) Center Street, to Lila Roberts, "Excuse me...could you help me?"

 (Matt Crane, 1998) The Cory Mansion living room, to Rachel Cory Hutchins, "Morning, Mom."